fannynabis/chameleon-documentation-en/menufuhrung.md

 ~~Über die Breadcrumb verfolgt das System die vom Benutzer durchgeführten Schritte.
 Mit Klick auf einen der Punkte können Sie jederzeit zur vorher angesteuerten Seite zurückkehren.~~

 The system is able to track all steps via breadcrumb, which are made by the user.
-By clicking one if the items you can get back to the page which you have previously visited at any time.
+By clicking one if the items you can get back to the page which you have previously visited.
+This is possible at any time.

 ![](bild7.png)